Part II of Jesus in the desert

 We gazed across the street at the couple, who were watching me and making circular motions with their index fingers around their temples as if to ask, "Is he fucking with you yet?"

-They are on my last nerve, Maury grumbled, with a malign stare at the tormentors.
+They are on my last nerve, Maury grumbled, with a malign stare at his tormentors.

 Maury, tell me your story.